Ricky Parker: Professional career

-Parker was selected in the 1997 NFL draft by the Chicago Bears in the sixth round.
+Parker was selected 201st overall in the 1997 NFL draft by the Chicago Bears in the sixth round.
 Bears head coach Dave Wannstedt drafted Parker on the recommendation of his good friend Ted Tollner who was Parker's college football coach at San Diego State.
 Parker was cut by the Bears midway through training camp in August 1997.
 He was signed to the practice squad of the Jacksonville Jaguars on September 8, 1997, and was promoted to the team's active roster on September 23.
 He played in 12 games overall for the Jaguars and posted one assisted tackle.
 In 1998, the Jaguars allocated Parker to NFL Europe to play for the Amsterdam Admirals.
 He was named the NFL Europe Defensive Player of the Week for his performance on May 23, 1998, against the Barcelona Dragons in which he recorded six tackles on defense, four pass breakups, and two special teams tackles while also returning a fumble 38 yards for a touchdown midway through the fourth quarter to help the Admirals win 20–17.
 He posted 47 defensive tackles and five special teams tackles overall for the Admirals during the 1998 season.
 He was released by Jacksonville on August 30, 1998.

 Parker joined the Arizona Rattlers of the Arena Football League (AFL) in 2000, playing in three games.
 Although he was mostly a defensive specialist during his arena football career, he also spent some time on offense as the AFL played under ironman rules.
 He was placed on the Rattlers' exempt list in November 2000 after signing with the Los Angeles Xtreme of the XFL.
 Parker started all ten games for the Xtreme during the 2001 season, totaling 40 tackles and one punt return for 20 yards.
 He helped Los Angeles win the Million Dollar Game, the only championship game in league history.
 He returned to the Rattlers after the XFL folded.
 Parker competed in nine regular season games for Arizona in 2001; in the team's first playoff contest, he made an interception with 8:15 left on the clock to stop the Detroit Fury from mounting a comeback.
 Parker played for the Rattlers through the 2004 season, appearing in three straight ArenaBowls from 2002 to 2004 but losing each time.
 He finished his career with the AFL's Georgia Force from 2005 to 2006.
 Parker recorded AFL career totals of 219 solo tackles, 51 assisted tackles, 11 interceptions for 117 yards, 60 pass breakups, two forced fumbles, three fumble recoveries, 26 receptions for 256 yards and seven touchdowns, and five kick returns for 25 yards and one touchdown.